ergomechstore/sofle-hybrid-ergomech-zmk/README.md

 ### ZMK Firmware
-ZMK does provide an online [keymap editor](https://nickcoutsos.github.io/keymap-editor/) that can be used to create a keymap and generate the necessary files for flashing a **standard** Sofle Choc.
+ZMK does provide an online [keymap editor](https://nickcoutsos.github.io/keymap-editor/) that can be used to create a keymap and generate the necessary files for flashing a **standard** Sofle Hybrid.
 However, the 5 way switch is not yet supported by the keymap editor.
 This guide will show how to modify the generated files to include the 5 way switch.

 #### Modifying the keymap with the keymap editor